vmleon/learning-library/analytics-library/sailgp/adw-provisioning/adw-provisioning.md

 ## Introduction

 This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-In this lab, you provision a new ADW instance.
+In this lab, you will provision a new ADW instance.

 *Note: While this lab uses ADW, the steps are identical for creating an ATP database.*